thinkocapo/replay/README.md

 ```
 See your event in Sentry at `localhost:9000`

-Note - The modified `DSN` variant that you use when initializing Sentry in app.py will determine what the proxy will do.
-They are mapped to different endpoints in `flask/server-sqlite.py`
+## Notes
+The "modified" DSN you initialize sentry_sdk with in event.py will determine which endpoint gets hit in `flask/proxy.py`

-Note - `python sqlite-test.py` and `go run sqlite-test.go` show the most recent event from the database
+`python test.py` and `go run test.go` or for showing the most recent event saved in the database, and total row count.

 ## TODO

 PI
 - Tour of Go
 - gloang script on a crontab (macbook cronjob) every hour

-- `event.py` instead of `app.py`. so event.py then event-to-sentry.py
-- `python sentry.py` `go run sentry.go` and `make pysentry` `make gosentry`

 PII
 - javascript events